foygl/spring-async-problem/README.md

 Removing the nested async call causes the problem to go away which implies this is only an issue for nested async calls (or there is something else subtle going on).

-Downgrading the Spring boot version to 1.3.3.RELEASE (i.e. Spring 4.2.5.RELEASE) makes the problem go away, so this was introduced in Spring 4.2.6.RELEASE.
-Upgrading to Spring boot version 1.4.0.RC1 (i.e. Spring 4.3.1.RELEASE) shows this problem still exists in the latest version.
+Downgrading the Spring Boot version to 1.3.3.RELEASE (i.e. Spring 4.2.5.RELEASE) makes the problem go away, so this was introduced in Spring 4.2.6.RELEASE.
+Upgrading to Spring Boot version 1.4.0.RC1 (i.e. Spring 4.3.1.RELEASE) shows this problem still exists in the latest version.